kiki-lee/beg-split/sc.md

 ### sc3
 * name: Martial Arts Training
 * type: tutorial
-* description: Give your player the ability to add blocks to the scene so you can get past obstacles
+* description: Give your player the ability to add blocks to the scene so you can get past obstacles.
 * url: /skillmap/sc/sc3
 * imageUrl: /static/skillmap/sc/sc3.gif
 * tags: easy, events